Winter 2014 Newsletter

 In the bitter cold of a Spiti winter, in the foothills of the Himalaya, the children are sitting in school all day on the floor.
 It is difficult to focus on learning when it is cold and uncomfortable.

-With your help, the children can have desks.
-Just $32 will purchase a solidly built desk with built in bench.
+With your help, the children have desks.
+Just $32 purchased a solidly built desk with built in bench.
 Learning will improve!

 18 years ago there was no school at all for these children, and life was a perpetual round of poverty.